Find out how WebAssembly works and why it's a big deal. You'll go from hand crafting bytecodes to writing a compiler for a toy programming language.

 For some reason, many people believe that writing a compiler is a complex, esoteric task.
 But we hope to convince you that it’s really not.

-If you're not ready to buy the book yet, you can subscribe to our mailing list and we'll let you know when the book is finished.
-Don't worry — it's very low traffic, and you can unsubscribe with one click.
+If you’re not ready to buy the book yet, you can subscribe to our mailing list — we’ll send periodic updates with new content and interesting WebAssembly tidbits.